ongyx/oxide/README.md

 ## Setup

-oxide requires a nightly version of rust, so make sure to run `rustup toolchain install nightly` if you haven't done so.
+oxide currently does not use any nightly features, so it is recommended to use the stable toolchain: `rustup default stable`

+Tests pass on rustc 1.59.0 (latest stable), but you may install the beta or nightly toolchains to test oxide for regressions.

 To test, just run `cargo test`.